F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

+# Main principles
+Pandas extensively uses the term axis.
+In Pandas, axis 0 is vertical (rows) and axis 1 is horizontal (columns).

 # Creating a DataFrame
 The `DataFrame` class has a constructor that supports multiple formats of input data as well as many configuration parameters.
 Therefore , for most formats of input data, we can create a dataframe using the constructor.
 However, we can also crete a dataframe using the `from_*` functions, and for some formats, these functions are the only way to create a dataframe.